QubesOS/qubes-doc/configuration/http-filtering-proxy.md

         name.ip-address-of-app-vm

    The name part before the dot can be arbitrary.
-For convenience one can use AppVm name here, but this is not required.
+For convenience one can use AppVM name here, but this is not required.
 It is important to get ip address part right as this is what the control script uses to determine for which AppVM to apply the proxy rules.
 One can check the IP address of AppVM in Qubes VM manager in the VM settings dialog, see